sota/pypy-old/pypy/doc/interpreter.rst

 a wrapped object for its type via a ``getclass`` method and then calls the type's ``lookup(name)`` function in order to receive a descriptor function.
-Most of PyPy's internal object descriptors are defined at the end of :source:`pypy/interpreter/typedef.py`.
+Most of PyPy's internal object descriptors are defined at the end of `pypy/interpreter/typedef.py`_.
 You can use these definitions as a reference for the exact attributes of interpreter classes visible at application level.

+.. include:: _ref.txt